bugaevc/wl-clipboard/README.md

 For `wl-paste`:

 * `-n`, `-no-newline` Do not append a newline character after the pasted clipboard content.
+This option is automatically enabled for non-text content types.

 For both: